 \section{Abstract}

-We develop an alternative view of the semiclassical wave packets of Hagedorn---often called the Hagedorn wave packets---stressing the roles of the symplectic and metaplectic groups along with the Heisenberg--Weyl group.
-Our point of view clarifies the relationship between the Hagedorn wave packets and the Hermite functions by building a bridge between the ladders of wave functions in both theories.
-This Hagedorn--Hermite correspondence provides an elegant view as well as simple proofs of some essential results on the Hagedorn wave packets.
-We build the theory starting from fundamental properties of ladder operators.
-Particularly, we show that the ladder operators of Hagedorn are a natural set obtained from the position and momentum operators using the symplectic group.
-The idea that pervades our view of the Hagedorn wave packets is so-called symplectic covariance; it generalizes some of fundamental results concerning the Hagedorn wave packets as well as simplifies their proofs.
-We apply our formulation to show the existence of minimal uncertainty products for the Hagedorn wave packets; it generalizes the one-dimensional result by Hagedorn to multi-dimensions.
-The Hagedorn--Hermite correspondence also leads to an alternative derivation of the generating function for the Hagedorn wave packets and clarifies its relationship with the generating function for the Hermite functions.
+We investigate the relationship between the semiclassical wave packets of Hagedorn and the Hermite functions by establishing a relationship between their ladder operators.
+This Hagedorn--Hermite correspondence provides a unified view as well as simple proofs of some essential results on the Hagedorn wave packets.
+Particularly, we show that Hagedorn's ladder operators are a natural set of ladder operators obtained from the position and momentum operators using the symplectic group.
+This construction reveals an algebraic structure of the Hagedorn wave packets, and explains the relative simplicity of Hagedorn's parametrization compared to the rather intricate construction of the generalized squeezed states.
+We apply our formulation to show the existence of minimal uncertainty products for the Hagedorn wave packets, generalizing Hagedorn's one-dimensional result to multi-dimensions.
+The Hagedorn--Hermite correspondence also leads to an alternative derivation of the generating function for the Hagedorn wave packets based on the generating function for the Hermite functions.
 This result, in turn, reveals the relationship between the Hagedorn polynomials and the Hermite polynomials.